efchatz/WPAxFuzz/README.md

 We would like also to thank the MediaTek and Huawei security teams, for acknowledging and fixing these security issues, as stated in the following two security advisories: [MediaTek](https://corp.mediatek.com/product-security-acknowledgements) and [Huawei](https://www.huawei.com/en/psirt/security-advisories/2022/huawei-sa-dosvihswr-8f632df1-en).

-Also, by following the methodology of ["How is your Wi-Fi connection today?
-DoS attacks on WPA3-SAE"](https://www.sciencedirect.com/science/article/pii/S221421262100243X) work, the fuzzer is capable of identifying the following CVE IDs, with the assist of SAE frames:
+Moreover, by following the methodology of the work titled ["How is your Wi-Fi connection today?
+DoS attacks on WPA3-SAE"](https://www.sciencedirect.com/science/article/pii/S221421262100243X), the fuzzer can identify the same SAE vulnerabilities which are linked to the below CVE IDs:

 | CVE IDs                                                                          | Vulnerable Devices/Chipsets | WPA2/WPA3-SAE | Status   | Score |
 |----------------------------------------------------------------------------------|-----------------------------|---------------|----------|-------|